AdeebaRafi/The-Trickster-Defense/README.md

 My Goal

 I created this project to learn by doing.
 My goal wasn't to build a perfect production-ready system, but to get a hands-on understanding of an important AI security concept.
-It's a proof-of-concept that shows how clever defenses can protect intellectual property.
+It's a proof-of-concept that shows how clever defenses can protect intellectual property..

 Disclaimer: This is a simplified demo for educational purposes.
 Real-world implementations require more sophisticated detection mechanisms.